codeworks-secops/gcp-cloud-build/README.md

         --role=roles/iam.serviceAccountUser
     ```

 8 .
-Configure our Cloud Build Pipeline
+Cloud Build Configuration
 ====

 * Open the **cloudbuild.yaml** manifest file located in the root of the project

 * What do you think ?

+* Rename this variable **CHANGE_ME_WITH_YOUR_OWN_CLOUD_RUN_SERVICE_NAME** in the manifest file like this :

+    ```bash
+    codeworks-<FIRSTNAME-LASTNAME>-service
+    ```

 9 .
 Setup the Cloud Build Trigger
 ===

 * Use the GCP web-based Console

+* Choose Push to a branch

-* Connect a Github Repository
+* Connect your Github Repository (https://github.com/codeworks-secops)

+* Choose gcp-cloud-build project

+* Choose only your own branch to be triggered

+* Choose the Cloud Build Configutation as Build configuration

+* Click CREATE button

 10 .
 Trigger builds
 ===
+* Create a new Git branch with your name

-* Commit your changes
+* Commit your local changes

-* Push your changes
+* Push your new branch

 11 .
 Check the GCP Console
 ===